-464/ 564 Three Credits OPERATING SYSTEMS (FO)
+464/ 564ThreeCreditsOPERATINGSYSTEMS(FO)PREREQUISITE:CSC 372

-Introduction to the history and evolution of operating systems, the concepts behind and structure of various operating systems, process scheduling, interprocess communication, input and output, multiprogramming, memory management and file systems.
+Introduction to the history and evolution of operating systems, the concepts behind and structure of various operating systems, process scheduling, interprocess communication, input and output, multiprogramming, memory file management and systems.
 Concepts of distributed operating systems are also introduced.